Didn’t take German in college, but now wish you did?

 Textbooks have now been relegated to the realm of landlines and cassette tapes.
 You can save the money that you’d have spent on a book and use it towards a trip to Berlin!
 The web is full of aids for learning German.
 And, the more fun the learning process is, the more likely you are to stick with it.

-Look for opportunities to engage with real-world German content as a way to pick up the language—media like the curated, native-speaker videos you’ll find on FluentU.
+Look for opportunities to engage with real-world German media as a way to pick up the language—media like the curated, native-speaker videos you’ll find on FluentU.

-For example, FluentU uses real-world videos—including everything from music videos to comedy sketches to commercials—to help learners become engrossed in their study of German.
-Every video is equipped with interactive subtitles that include the translations of German words when hovered over, as well as other examples of the word being used.
+With so many fascinating videos on a wide variety of topics, learners become engrossed in their study of German.
+Every video is equipped with interactive subtitles—just hover over a word to get an instant definition and audio pronunciation, as well as other examples of the word being used.

-FluentU also has a flashcard feature to help you retain what you’ve learned, plus quizzes to help you gauge your process.
-In this way, FluentU offers some of the structure offered by a traditional classroom setting, but with all the flexibility of an online course and the enjoyment of watching authentic videos in German!
+FluentU also has a flashcard feature to help you retain what you’ve learned, plus quizzes to gauge your process.
+In this way, FluentU provides some of the structure offered by a traditional classroom setting, but with all the flexibility of an online course.
+Plus, you get the enjoyment of watching authentic videos in German.
 Best of all, FluentU has material for all levels, from absolute beginners to advanced German speakers.